gajjarsaurav/python_Tutorials/README.md

 # python_Tutorials
-This repository is a transcript of Python Tutorials from TheNewBoston
+This repository contains the python scripts providing the basic functionalities in it...